-SLIDES TO INCLUDE IF APPLICABLE - Include the following slides if they apply to the proposed effort.
-If not, do not include them in the slide deck.
+INCLUDE IF APPLICABLE - Include the following slides in the deck if applicable to the proposed effort.

-- 13. Foreign Citizens.
+1. Foreign Citizens.
 Identify any foreign citizens or individuals holding dual citizenship expected to be involved on this project as a direct employee, subcontractor, or consultant.
 For these individuals, please specify their countries of origin, the type of visas or work permits under which they are performing, and the tasks they will be assigned.
 Offerors frequently assume individuals with dual citizenship or a work permit will be allowed to work on an STTR project and do not report them.
 This is not necessarily the case and a proposal will be rejected if the requested information is not provided.
 Therefore, firms should report any and all individuals expected to be involved on this project who are considered a foreign national as defined in Section 3.7 of the CSO.
-You may be asked to provide additional information during negotiations in order to verify the foreign citizen's eligibility to participate on a STTR contract.
+Firms may be asked to provide additional information during negotiations in order to verify foreign citizens' eligibility to participate on a STTR contract.
 Supplemental information provided in response to this paragraph will be protected in accordance with the Privacy Act (5 U.S.C.
-552a), if applicable, and the Freedomof Information Act (5 U.S.C.
-552(b)(6)). - 14.
-Facilities/Equipment.
+552a), if applicable, and the Freedom of Information Act (5 U.S.C.
+552(b)(6)).

+2. Facilities/Equipment.
 Describe available instrumentation and physical facilities necessary to carry out the Phase I effort.
 Justify equipment purchases in this section and include detailed pricing information in the Cost Volume.
-State whether the facilities where the proposed work will be performed meet environmental laws and regulations of federal, state (name), and local Governments for, but not limited to, the following groupings: airborne emissions, waterborne effluents, external radiation levels, outdoor noise, solid and bulk waste disposal practices, and handling and storage of toxic and hazardous materials. - 15.
-Prior, Current, or Pending Support of Similar Proposals or Awards.
-If a proposal submitted in response to this CSO is substantially the same as another proposal previously, currently, or pending award by another AF organization, DoD component, or Federal agency must state so on the Proposal Cover Sheet and provide the following information: - (a) Other entity's name and the topic number under which the proposal was or will be submitted, or from which an award is pending or has been received. - (b) Proposal submission or award date. - (c) Proposal title. - (d) Principal investigator's name for each proposal submitted or award. - (e) Title, number, and date of CSO/solicitation(s) under which the proposal was submitted, will be submitted, or under which award is pending or has been received. - (f) If award was received, provide contract number.
+State whether the facilities where the proposed work will be performed meet environmental laws and regulations of federal, state (name), and local Governments for, but not limited to, the following groupings: airborne emissions, waterborne effluents, external radiation levels, outdoor noise, solid and bulk waste disposal practices, and handling and storage of toxic and hazardous materials.

+3. Prior, Current, or Pending Support of Similar Proposals or Awards.
+If a proposal submitted in response to this CSO is substantially the same as another proposal previously, currently, or pending award by another AF organization, DoD component, or Federal agency must state so on the Proposal Cover Sheet and provide the following information:

+(a) Other entity's name and the topic number under which the proposal was or will be submitted, or from which an award is pending or has been received.

+(b) Proposal submission or award date.

+(c) Proposal title.

+(d) Principal investigator's name for each proposal submitted or award.

+(e) Title, number, and date of CSO/solicitation(s) under which the proposal was submitted, will be submitted, or under which award is pending or has been received.

+(f) If award was received, provide contract number.